-7.114.
+7.115.
 Battery chargers, inverters and motor generator sets are sources of limited short-circuit current.
 This will affect the sensitivity requirements for their protective devices.

-- 7.115.
-The protection for battery chargers, inverters, and motor generator sets should be coordinated with their associated alternative supplies, inverters, static switches, battery chargers, distribution panels, instrumentation panels and racks, and other equipment that they power. - 7.116.
-The DC power and uninterruptible AC power systems should be provided with undervoltage and overvoltage protection. - 7.117.
-Ground detection monitoring should be provided for isolated (ungrounded) DC power systems. - 7.118.
-The ground detection monitoring is to give an alarm before the impedance to ground falls below a value at which any malfunctions could occur. - 7.119.
-The DC power distribution system should be provided with coordinated protection. - 7.120.
-Coordination for DC power system circuits involves main bus protective devices and the protective devices used in branch circuits, in switchgear control circuits, in relay and process control panels, and in battery chargers. - 7.121.
-In performing coordination analysis of DC protective devices it is necessary to use appropriate correction factors or DC trip characteristic curves for protection devices. - 7.122.
-The uninterruptible AC safety power system should be provided with coordinated protection. - 7.123.
-Coordination involves the main bus protective devices and the protective devices used in branch circuits. - 7.124.
+7.116.
+The protection for battery chargers, inverters, and motor generator sets should be coordinated with their associated alternative supplies, inverters, static switches, battery chargers, distribution panels, instrumentation panels and racks, and other equipment that they power.

+7.117.
+The DC power and uninterruptible AC power systems should be provided with undervoltage and overvoltage protection.

+7.118.
+Ground detection monitoring should be provided for isolated (ungrounded) DC power systems.

+7.119.
+The ground detection monitoring is to give an alarm before the impedance to ground falls below a value at which any malfunctions could occur.

+7.120.
+The DC power distribution system should be provided with coordinated protection.

+7.121.
+Coordination for DC power system circuits involves main bus protective devices and the protective devices used in branch circuits, in switchgear control circuits, in relay and process control panels, and in battery chargers.

+7.122.
+In performing coordination analysis of DC protective devices it is necessary to use appropriate correction factors or DC trip characteristic curves for protection devices.

+7.123.
+The uninterruptible AC safety power system should be provided with coordinated protection.

+7.124.
+It is preferred that the inverter does not have an over voltage protection on the DC side.

+7.125.
+Coordination involves the main bus protective devices and the protective devices used in branch circuits.

+7.126.
 The battery charger, the battery, and the inverter (or motor generator set) is a functional unique system because these elements create the "power supply chain" for many uninterruptible loads and have strong interactions among them.
 Consequently, properly coordinated protection settings will preserve the safety functions.
-For example, in case of overvoltage on the AC supply to the battery charger, the battery charger will limit the transfer of the disturbance to the DC side to a level that would not cause trip of other safety loads including the uninterruptible power supply itself. - 7.125.
+For example, in case of overvoltage on the AC supply to the battery charger, the battery charger will limit the transfer of the disturbance to the DC side to a level that would not cause trip of other safety loads - including the uninterruptible power supply itself.

+7.127.
 Uninterruptible AC power systems should be provided with underfrequency and overfrequency protection.